 Step 3: Securely insert the good bulb in the socket where the burnt bulb was.

+- How do I troubleshoot my Quick Light Tree?
 The Quick Light tree sections have small connector boxes that need to be tightly secured together or the entire section will not light.
-If you have a section out, it is usually because it has 1 or more connector boxes not snugly connected.
-These connector boxes are green and approximately 1” long and are located at the bottom of each section close to the center pole.
+If you have a section out, it is usually because it has one or more connector boxes not snugly connected.
+These connector boxes are green and approximately 1" long and are located at the bottom of each section close to the center pole.
 Depending on how large the section of the tree is, there may be multiple boxes to check.